 Do not forget your valid identity document (passport or national identity card).
 It is compulsory for check-in prior to boarding.

-Check-in time limit: 40 mn before the scheduled time of departure for domestic, European and international flights.
+Check-in time limit : 30 mn before the scheduled time of departure for Air France flights and 40 mn for Transavia flights.

-For Unaccompanied Minors (UMs) and Passengers with Reduced Mobility (PRMs), the check-in time limit for domestic flights is also 40 mn before the scheduled time of departure.
+For Unaccompanied Minors (UMs) and Passengers with Reduced Mobility (PRMs), the recommended check-in time is 1h30mn before the scheduled time of departure.